 Daniell Cheetah Project (DCP) has opened its heart and doors to other non-profitable conservation organizations.
-DCP has joined hands with Wild Cats World (WCW) and Symba Wildlife Conservation (SWC) in the effort to protect our wildlife.
-WCW and SWC are independent organizations that do not form part of the Daniell Cheetah Project.
+DCP has joined hands with Symba Wildlife Conservation (SWC) in the effort to protect our wildlife.
+SWC is an independent organization that does not form part of the Daniell Cheetah Project.

 In 2012 SWC saved the two lions, Chuck and Norris, and DCP provided the grounds to ensure that they have a safe and happy home.
 Since then, DCP and SWC have helped each other in our common mission to ensure a safe future for our wildlife.

 Symba Wildlife Conservation

 Symba Wildlife Conservation was founded on December 12, 2012 with the intent of changing the plight that many wild predator species are facing throughout the world.
 SWC is run by a board of directors including founder, chairman, and current Executive Director Racquel Mong (United States), co-founder, Vice President, and Secretary Maxie van Wyk (South Africa), and co-founder and second Vice-President Adam Stephen Meshallu (Tanzania).

 Symba Wildlife Conservation, is organized for exclusively charitable, educational and scientific purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue Law, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under said Section 501(c)(3) of the Internal Revenue Code of 1986.
 Specifically, The Symba Wildlife Conservation will assist in conservation and rehabilitation efforts of wildlife, particularly of endangered species, including education to the public.